 Along with Silent Spring, Brown co-directs a new NIEHS-funded program, the Transdisciplinary Training at the Intersection of Environmental Health and Social Science, to train graduate students and postdoctoral fellows in the kind of collaborative work he does.

 “Dr. Brown provides invaluable guidance to the education and engagement work at community clinics across Puerto Rico,” said Akram Alshawabkeh, Ph.D., Northeastern SRP center director.
 “These efforts have marshalled public and private resources to eliminate the disparity in preterm birth and promote access to health promotion and early intervention services for families with preterm babies.”

 At the Brown University SRP center, Brown worked to better understand and clean up environmental contamination, promote efforts to inform community members and students of environmental justice issues, and help build a local environmental justice and environmental health network.
 He was also instrumental in establishing the Environmental Justice League of Rhode Island.

-“Phil has been a key ally for our work,” said Sylvia Broude, executive director of the Toxics Action Center.
+“Phil has been a key ally for our work,” said Sylvia Broude, executive director of the Community Action Works.
 “From serving on our advisory board, to being a trainer for our staff on the history of the toxics movement and on environmental justice, Phil’s commitment to environmental justice and toxics organizing is unmatched, and we are grateful for his support of our work.
 I can’t imagine a more worthy choice for this award.”